 Mary Ann Nestel

-Sister Mary Ann holds both a bachelor’s and master’s degree in education.
+Sister Mary Ann holds a master’s degree in education.
 She entered The Sisters of St. Joseph in 1959 and worked in education and social services from 1961 until 2013.
-Resident of: Ward 16, Lindenwood Park Neighborhood.
+City Resident of: Ward 16, Lindenwood Park neighborhood

 Karl Wilson, Ph.D. is a clinical psychologist who was trained as a community psychologist.
 He was the first President and CEO of Crider Health Center, which he led for 33 years, retiring in 2012.
 He also served on the national Board of Mental Health America and on the founding Board of Missouri Health Connection, the state’s health information exchange.
-Resident of: Ward 17, Central West End neighborhood
+City Resident of: Ward 17, Central West End neighborhood

 Theresa Mayberry, Ph.D. is a recent retiree from the St. Louis County Children’s Services Fund where she was the Chief Program Director for mental health and substance abuse investments for children and youth.
 The designated tax provides $40 million annually to 100 organizations serving more than 90,000 young people.
-Resident of: Ward 15, Tower Grove South neighborhood
+City Resident of: Ward 15, Tower Grove South neighborhood

 William Siedhoff has had a long and distinguished career demonstrating a lifelong commitment to serving children, families and individuals in need of assistance.
 Over the course of more than 40 years he has held a unique blend of leadership roles in the public, not-for-profit and private sectors.
-Resident of: Ward 7, Soulard neighborhood
+City Resident of: Ward 7, Soulard neighborhood

 Ann R. Bannes

 Ann Bannes is a retired Vice President of Operations for St. Andrews Resources for Seniors.
-She has a master’s degrees in gerontology from Webster University and a master’s degree in psychology from Lindenwood University.
-Resident of: Ward 26, Skinker DeBaliviere neighborhood
+She has a master’s degree in gerontology from Webster University and a master’s degree in psychology from Lindenwood University.
+City Resident of: Ward 26, Skinker DeBaliviere neighborhood